An endowment is a permanent gift, an investment that gives back to the university

 balance of your endowment and is limited to available investment return.
 The current

-spending rate is 4.5%.
-The average balance of your endowment is calculated using the
+spending rate is 4.5 percent.
+The average balance of your endowment is calculated

-previous monthly balances for up to 36 months.
-This averaging smooths the effects
+using the previous monthly balances for up to 36 months.
+This averaging smooths the

-of market fluctuations.
-Unused spending allocations are carried forward to be used
+effects of market fluctuations.
+Unused spending allocations are carried forward to

-in subsequent years.
-Investment return in excess of the spending allocation is retained
+be used in subsequent years.
+Investment return in excess of the spending allocation

-within the endowment, increasing its size over time, therefore, increasing the amount
+is retained within the endowment, increasing its size over time, therefore increasing

 How does the market affect my endowment account?